Best Cheap Health Insurance in New Jersey for 2026

 How much does health insurance cost in New Jersey?

-Health insurance in New Jersey costs an average of $550 per month, but you could pay $156 per month, on average, if you qualify for discounts based on your income.
+Health insurance in New Jersey costs an average of $669 per month, but you could pay significantly less if you qualify for discounts based on your income.

 Average cost of health insurance in New Jersey by age and plan tier

 • The level of coverage you buy heavily impacts your rate.
-Plans that pay for more of your medical bills, like Gold, cost more each month.
+Plans that pay for more of your medical bills, like Gold plans, cost more each month.

 • Your age affects health insurance rates, too.
 Older people are more likely to have health issues, which means they pay higher rates.
-A 60-year-old pays over $600 more per month for a Silver plan in New Jersey, on average, compared to a 40-year-old.
+A 60-year-old pays roughly twice as much as a 40-year-old for the same level of coverage across all plan tiers in New Jersey.

 savings icon